-2. Clogged Ears Remedy: Vegetable Oil
+2. Home Remedy for Clogged Ears: Vegetable Oil

 - Best suited is almond oil due to its particularly strong fat solving properties.
 Olive oil can also break up ear wax blockages.
 It’s also fine to use whatever plant oil you have at home.

-3. Clogged Ears Remedy: Inhale Steam
+3. Blocked Ears Remedy: Inhale Steam

 - Add one tablespoon of chamomile to 8 ½ cups of hot water.
 This is the amount of water you should use to keep it at a steaming temperature for a while.